Proper 25, Year C

 Mt.
 23:12, “All who exalt themselves will be humbled, and all who humble themselves will be exalted.”

-Joseph Fitzmyer (Anchor Bible Series) thinks it unlikely that Luke added the line to end the parable.
+Fitzmyer agrees that the line is added but thinks it unlikely that Luke added it himself.
 Instead, he suspects that Luke found it in a general form in his sources (“L” since this story is not found in either Mark or Matt.), and perhaps redacted it a bit to make it sound more like Luke 14:11.
 In general, Fitzmyer says, Luke does not care much for “doublets,” and wouldn’t typically create one on his own.[z]
-Other passages to which this parable has some connection include:
+There are other passages to which this parable has some connection, and they include:

-Another thing that is unclear in the passage, and possibly more important, is to whom Jesus was speaking (see my exegetical notes on v.
+Another thing that is unclear in the passage (and possibly more important than the question of the origin of doublets) is to whom Jesus was speaking (see my exegetical notes on v.
 9).
 Is he speaking to a group of Pharisees who were vain bloviators, or simply talking about them?
-And he isn’t really suggesting that only Pharisees were like this (after all, his own disciples were guilty of a little elitism on occasion), or even that all of them did it.
-The addition of his favorite expression at the end, “all who exalt themselves will be humbled, but all who humble themselves will be exalted” disallows an application of the parable to any one group.
+And he can’t really be suggesting that only Pharisees were like this (after all, his own disciples were guilty of a little elitism on occasion), or even that all Pharisees did it.
+Jesus is targeting everyone.
+Luke agrees.
+His addition of the doublet at the end, “all who exalt themselves will be humbled, but all who humble themselves will be exalted” disallows an application of the parable to any one group.
+All human beings have bloviated vainly at one time or another and looked down on someone else when we did it, so if the Blov fits, wear it.
+In your sermon, don’t move too quickly to the sincere confession of the Toll Collector without pausing for a moment on the equally sincere self-righteous pomposity of the Pharisee and of ourselves.

-Given that there was a strong pursuit of righteousness (and self-righteousness) among the Pharisees and religious leaders of his time, it is likely that people occasionally (or often) called on Jesus to weigh in on the subject of prayer.
-It is possible that this story reflects his opinion on that contemporary debate.
+Where did the story come from?
+Can we tell anything about its origins?
+Possibly.
+Given that there was a strong pursuit of righteousness (and self-righteousness) among the Pharisees and religious leaders of the time, it is likely that people occasionally (or often) called on Jesus to weigh in on the subject of prayer.
+It is also possible, then, that this story reflects his opinion on that contemporary debate.
 Fitzmyer agrees, saying that “this parable records his [Jesus’] attitude toward such a pursuit”[aa]

-The emphasis on righteousness being achieved by confession of sin sounds like Paul (who may have been a colleague of Luke’s).
-While, on the one hand, as Jeremias says, “the Pauline doctrine of justification has its roots in the teaching of Jesus”[bb] on the other hand, as Fitzmyer says, “it’s still a far cry from justification by grace through faith,”[cc] meaning that neither one go as far as Martin Luther and Lutheran theology.
-No reference to the saving act of the cross.
-It is justification rooted in the Hebrew Scriptures.
+The emphasis at the last verse end on righteousness being achieved by confession of sin sounds a little like Paul (who may in fact have been a colleague of Luke’s).
+While, on the one hand, as Jeremias says, “the Pauline doctrine of justification has its roots in the teaching of Jesus,”[bb] on the other hand, as Fitzmyer says, “it’s still a far cry from justification by grace through faith,”[cc] meaning that neither one go as far as Martin Luther and Lutheran theology.
+It has no reference to the saving act of the cross and it is justification rooted in the Hebrew Scriptures not the post-Jesus Gospel.
 It never transcends, or goes beyond, the theology of the Old Testament.
 Craddock adds that this theology “is as old as the Garden of Eden, the tower of Babel and Jonah’s mission to Nineveh.”[dd]

-It might be interesting to reflect on the ways that politicians handle confession.
-Typically (though not universally) conservatives want to stand strong, not admit weakness and never ask for forgiveness.
-Liberals say that you can’t be strong until you stare at your shortcomings and admit them.
-Liberals want to admit that we have been a nation of slave owners and racists and war mongers and that in spite of our good things we have wreaked a lot of havoc upon minorities at home and other nations abroad.
-Conservatives are far more kind about our history and tend to say that we can’t dwell on the past we need and need to move on.
+It might be interesting to reflect in your sermon on the ways that politicians handle confession.
+Typically (though not universally) conservatives caution against confession.
+They say it is more important to stand strong and not admit weakness, and never ask for forgiveness.
+Liberals (especially those who are not in office) say that you can’t be strong until you stare at your shortcomings and admit them.
+Liberals say it is healthy and good to admit that we have been a nation of slave owners and racists and war mongers and polluters, that have, in spite of our other good things, have wreaked a lot of havoc upon minorities at home and nations abroad.
+Conservatives tend to have a far more generous view of our history and far more frequently say that we shouldn’t dwell on the past, and that we need to move on.
 Those are both generalities, but basically do describe our national stances on our past shortcomings.
 Are those positions totally political or do they represent something deeper and more theological?
 Is there a tendency within the conservative mind that blocks introspection?
 Is there a tendency within the liberal mind that wallows in it?
 Do conservatives tend to overdo pride and self-congratulation?
 Do liberals tend to succumb to self-deprecation and depression?
 And, is there a way of pondering that thought in a sermon without alienating one side or the other?

 Verse by verse comments